Nasrinkhan1/Nasrinkhan1/README.md

 ## Hi, I'm Nasrin Khan.
 Welcome to my portfolio home page.👋

-- 🔭 I’m currently working on learning to use AI-powered tools to build business solutions for auditing and financial management.
+- 🔭 I’m currently working on learning to use AI-powered tools to build business solutions for financial management.
 - 🌱 I’m currently learning how to use Artificial Intelligence for Business Data Analysis, Visualiztion, and Reporting.
 I am also learning Python and many Python packages for AI, data analysis, data processing, and automation of business workflows.

 - 👯 I’m looking to collaborate on ...